bahrus/xtal-sip/README.md

 An extra challenge posed by [shoelace.style](https://shoelace.style/?id=quick-start) and [ionic](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is that their CDN requires not one but two references -- one to a bundled js file, the other to a bundled css file.
 I suspect other design libraries built with Stencil will follow suit (and probably have).

 It's also been my experience that, with web components, [when it comes to fonts](https://github.com/bahrus/scratch-box), referencing a css file that needs to be placed outside any ShadowDOM is a common need.
+[Material web components](https://github.com/material-components/material-components-web-components#2-write-html-and-javascript) also require loading fonts outside of the web components themselves.

 How should we modify the conditionalImport function to accommodate both js reference(s) and css reference(s), some of them needing to be added (say) to document.head?

-This is subject to change as the CSS/stylesheet modules / constructible stylesheet proposals flap in the wind, but I'm thinking [TODO]:
+This is subject to change as the CSS/stylesheet modules / constructible stylesheet proposals flap in the wind, but this is currently implemented, with example syntax shown below:

 ```html
 <html>